In Perpignan, the RN has also won over the middle class

 The capture of Perpignan is therefore particularly significant as an example of a successful merger of the right-wing parties, achieved by reaching beyond the popular base of Le Penism.

-The support of the affluent classes
+The Support of the Wealthy Classes

 An appealing liberal argument